Video walkthrough coming soon. A Loom video demonstrating this feature will be added here.

 How long is the link valid?

-What does my client need to do?
+What does the recipient need to do?

-What does my client need to do?
+What does the recipient need to do?

-Just three things: click the link, sign into their utility account (the same username and password they use on the utility company’s website), and complete any security verification (like a text message code).
-That’s it.
-No downloads, no Nectar account, no technical knowledge required.
+Just three things: click the link, sign into their utility account (the same username and password

 Is it safe to share magic links?